The Queen of the 1976 Olympic Games returns to Montréal

-At her first junior competition, she placed 13th.
-Everything was progressing very quickly for the young athlete.
-Beginning in 1971, she took part in her first international competition, which pitted Romania against Yugoslavia.
-Her coaches were right: she would capture all of the championship titles by the time she reached eight years of age.
-She would continue her rise by competing at various European and US championships, achieving a perfect score time and time again.
-Nadia was at the top of her game and nobody seemed able to get her off.
+Everything was going very quickly for the young athlete.
+In 1971, she took part in her first international competition, which pitted Romania against Yugoslavia.
+Her coaches were right: she captures all of the championship titles, despite the fact that she was only 8 years old.
+She would continue to rise by competing at various European and US championships, achieving perfect scores after perfect scores.
+Nadia was at the top of her game, and nobody seemed able to get her off.

 10-10-10… Equals perfection!

 In 1976, Nadia delivered a flawless performance at the Olympic Games in Montreal.
 At just 14 years of age, she would become the first female gymnast to score a 10 in an international competition.
 Since the scoreboard was not designed to display such a score, the judges were forced to show it as 1.0, further highlighting just how outstanding this feat was.